jhanliufu-personal/STEVO-Bench/README.md

 # STEVO-Bench

 A melting ice cube doesn’t pause its decay just because you look away.
 In the physical world, **state evolution is decoupled from observation** - the gears of reality turn whether they are witnessed or not.
-To be reliable world simulators, video models must therefore be able to model evolving processes out-of-sight.
+Therefore, to be reliable world simulators, video models must be able to model evolving processes out-of-sight.

 **STEVO-Bench probes the unseen**.
 The benchmark evalutes whether video world models can “simulate” a world beyond the pixel frame.
 We introduce observation control such as occlusion, camera lookaway or illumination dimming to probe whether video world models can evolve state successfully.